 Really, nothing beats it—except maybe a biblical swarm of insects or the unexpected rainy night.

 That’s why you need a solid hammock ridgeline.
-With it, you can put up a tarp to block out the wind and rain and attach a bug net to prevent mosquitos from turning you into a midnight snack.
+With it, you can put up a rain fly or tarp to block out the wind and rain and attach a bug net to prevent mosquitos from turning you into a midnight snack.